 A record is composed of one or more record fragments.
-A record fragment is a four-byte header followed by 0 to (231) - 1 bytes of fragment data.
+A record fragment is a four-byte header followed by 0 to (2\\31) - 1 bytes of fragment data.
 The bytes encode an unsigned binary number; as with XDR integers, the byte order is from highest to lowest.
 The number encodes two values-a boolean which indicates whether the fragment is the last fragment of the record (bit value 1 implies the fragment is the last fragment) and a 31-bit unsigned binary value which is the length in bytes of the fragment's data.
-The boolean value is the highest-order bit of the header; the length is the 31 low-order bits.
-(Note that this record specification is NOT in XDR standard form!)
+The boolean value is the highest-order bit rpcbind Mechanism

-rpcbind Mechanism